-DECK LAYOUT
+NAVIGATION - DECK LAYOUT

-- at the bow, to be towed

-- at the stern, to tow

 - C. Swimming ladder (means of coming back onboard)

 The sudden closing of a locker due to a gust of wind or movement of the boat could result in injury.

 Close the deck hatches and portholes before each trip (including the sliding door window in heavy weather).